brunobg/webdevbook/docs/README.md

 ---
 home: true
 heroText: A full stack approach to integrated web and native app development
-tagline: Creating native and web apps using Vue, NativeScript and Laravel
+tagline: Creating native and web apps using GraphQL, Vue, NativeScript and Laravel
 actionText: Read the book →
 actionLink: ./frontend/introduction.md
 features:
-  - title: VueJS Frontend
+  - title: VueJS SPA Frontend
     details: Use the VueJS framework to build your frontend
   - title: Nativescript
     details: Generate native mobile applications sharing code with the web version